foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 At this point your remote repo on GitHub hasn't changed yet.
 You need to push your changes.

-1. Push the `create-heading-with-shadow` branch up to the "origin" i.e. the GitHub repo that you cloned from.
+1. Push the `create-heading-with-shadow` branch up to the "origin" (the GitHub repo that you cloned from).
    ```bash
    git push origin create-heading-with-shadow
    ```